abumq/residue/docs/CONFIGURATION.md

 Default: Randomly generated and residue outputs it in start-up

 ### `server_rsa_private_key`
 [Optional, String] RSA private key (PEM format file path).
+You can use `$RESIDUE_HOME` environment variable in this file path.
 If provided, it is used to read initial requests for extra security.

 Note: You should have big enough key to cover for unknown clients.
 Remember, unknown clients will need to send their public key in initial request, which makes request quite bigger.